AdobeDocs/uxp/src/pages/uxp/known-issues.md

 ## File I/O

-* Copying a file from a folder outside the plugin's data folder into the plugin's data folder (using `getDataFolder`) may fail on Windows with the error `fs.copyFile fallback failed - Error: Route not found".
-(PS-57707)
 * The list of images in `require("uxp").storage.fileTypes.images` is not intended to be a complete representation of all supported image types by the host.
 Instead, this array includes some of the more common images.
 You can pass your own array with the desired file types instead.
 (PS-57601)
-* It's not currently possible to obtain metadata for file objects in the plugin's bundle.
-The date or size will be invalid.
-Metadata from other sources (such as `getDataFolder`) are unaffected.
-This will be fixed in a future release.
-(PS-57307)

 ## Debugging